 Saarenmaa has published extensively in the areas of media history, popular culture and gender and sexuality.
 She is co-editor of Pornification: Sex and Sexuality in Media Culture (Oxford: Berg 2007) and two collected volumes on popular media in Finnish.

 See a list of Laura's publications here.
 Her current research interests are:

 - Cold War media culture in Europe

 - The Nordic countries as a media region

 Hugh Chignell, March 2013

 Hugh Chignell is Professor of Media History and Director of the Centre for Media History at Bournemouth University.
 In research terms he specialises in the history of current affairs/topical talks radio which he has renamed 'public issue radio'.
 His book 'Public Issue Radio: Talks, News and Current Affairs in the Twentieth Century' (Palgrave Macmillan) was published in 2011 and most fully captures his research.

 Chignell was the co-investigator, with Jamie Medhurst, on the AHRC funded network examining trans-Atlantic broadcasting themes pre-1960.
 Out of this project came the exciting 1930s broadcasting conference which was held at Madison in July 6-9, 2010 and the equally exciting 1950s conference held in July 2011 at Aberystwyth.

 Chignell is also the Chair of the UK Radio Archives Advisory Committee which is working with the British Library to create a National Radio Archive.

 During his research stay at Lund University, Chignell will maintain several meetings with academic colleagues, will teach graduate students in media history and will give a seminar in the Media History Seminar Series.
-His web profile can be found at bournemouth.academia.edu/HughChignell.
+Visit his web profile.